Configuring a Captive Portal

 1. Select Add Exception.

-2. On the Add Exception dialog that appears, enter a Name and select a Criteria from the Select Criteria dropdown
+2. In the Add Exception dialog, enter a Name and select a Criteria from the Select Criteria dropdown.

 Criteria Description Example